Shadizar/minecoloniescreatedatapack/README.md

 Deliberately excludes items made with mechanical crafting, manual items like andesite casing, and non crafting table recipes for simplicity; does not do stonecutter-requiring items yet.
 This is tested on create-1.19.2-0.5.1.b and later; datapack is untested on prior versions of Create.

+This is about as complete as I intend to do on this effort, barring any significant motivation that might come up to polish it a bit more later (mostly stonecutter style stuff is what's missing, in my opinion, for a few items).